2003 Toyota Matrix Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2003 Toyota Matrix
+A guide to repairs, service, and maintenance costs for your 2003 Toyota Matrix

 The Check Engine Light may illuminate due to an evaporative emission (EVAP) system fault.
 Our technicians tell us these EVAP system faults can be difficult to diagnose but it is not uncommon to find a failed charcoal canister or a loose or worn gas cap.